 The possession, use or distribution of any illegal or controlled substance is prohibited by federal law.
 In compliance with federal Safe and Drug-Free Schools and Communities Act (20 USC 1145g) and the Drug Free Work Place Act of 1988, Eastern Washington University is a Drug-Free Zone.
-It is prohibited while on any university-owned or controlled property, including within residence halls, while conducting university business, or during any university-sponsored activity, for any person to use, possess, distribute, manufacture, sell, or to be under the influence of, a controlled substance.
-This prohibition includes marijuana.
+It is prohibited while on any university-owned or controlled property, including within residence halls, while conducting university business, or during any universitysponsored activity, for any person to use, possess, distribute, manufacture, sell, or to be under the influence of, a controlled substance.
+Please note: Marijuana remains illegal under federal laws and policies regarding marijuana at EWU remain unchanged.
+The University follows the Safe and Drug Free Schools and Community Act.
+It is illegal to produce, distribute or use marijuana on EWU property or during school sanctioned events.
 Exceptions to this prohibition may be permitted for prescription and over the counter medications.
 Additional information is contained in EWU Policy 602-01.